cuteoo2/nosql-challenge/README.md

 - Collection establishments.

-The database was modified and explanatoey analysis done.
+The database was modified and explanatory analysis done.